-- a) Nonspendable This classification includes amounts that cannot be spent because they are either (1) not in spendable form; or (2) legally or contractually required to be maintained intact. - b) Restricted This classification includes amounts that have constraints placed on the use of resources imposed either (1) externally by creditors, grantors, contributors, or laws or regulations of other governments; or (2) by law through constitutional provisions or enabling legislation. - c) Committed This classification includes amounts that can only be used for specific purposes.
+- c) Committed This classification includes amounts that can only be used for specific purposes.
 It is the practice of the City to present assets in this classification pursuant to constraints imposed by formal action of the Council before the end of the fiscal year, and require the same level of formal action to remove the constraint.
 However, no formal policy regarding this action has been approved by the City.
-No amounts were committed as of September 30, 2023. - d) Assigned This classification includes amounts that are intended to be used for specific purposes but are neither restricted nor committed.
+No amounts were committed as of September 30, 2024. - d) Assigned This classification includes amounts that are intended to be used for specific purposes but are neither restricted nor committed.
 It is the practice of the City to allow the City Council to make a determination of the assigned amounts of fund balance, and also to allow the City Council to remove the constraints.
 Such assignments may not exceed the available (spendable, unrestricted, uncommitted) fund balance in any particular fund.
 No formal policy regarding the assignment of fund balances to this classification has been approved by the City.
-No amounts were reported as assigned as of September 30, 2023. - e) Unassigned This classification is the residual classification for the general fund, and represents fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
+No amounts were reported as assigned as of September 30, 2024. - e) Unassigned This classification is the residual classification for the general fund, and represents fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.